SAP-samples/teched2025-DA262/exercises/ex6/ex6.3/README.md

 ## Pre-setup ( done by SAP )

-1. We have setup Data Lake files & stored historical data in it.
+1. The Data Lake has been configured, and historical data files have been uploaded.

 <br>![](/exercises/ex6/ex6.3/images/1_dlfiles.png)

+2. A database user named __AC230193U00__ and a role __HC_DL_FILES_ROLE__ have been created.
-2. We have created a database user __DL_USER__, role __HC_DL_FILES_ROLE__, granted necessary priveleges to the role in order to perform the necessary actions in this exercise.
+The necessary privileges have been granted to this role to enable the required operations for this exercise.

-3. We then established virtual table access to the files in the data lake.
+3. Virtual table access to the Data Lake files has been established, enabling seamless querying of the stored data.

 <br>![](/exercises/ex6/ex6.3/images/2_vt.png)

-4. We have created the User Provided Service Instance called __DL_USER__.
+4. A User-Provided Service Instance named __UPS_DA262__ has been created.

+>💡 __Insight Corner__: The User-Provided Service (UPS) holds the schema details that define how virtual tables connect to the Data Lake files.
+It acts as a bridge, allowing users to easily access and query external data stored in the Data Lake directly from the database environment.

 ## Add Existing User Provided Service Instance into your Project